-Before recieving a request to /authrefresh, the Banking Service will POST to your notifications endpoint with resource type ‘authorisation’ to advise you that the re-authorisation flow has started.
+Before receiving a request to /authrefresh, the Banking Service will POST to your notification endpoint with resource type ‘authorisation’ to advise you that the re-authorisation flow has started.
 This request will also contain an AuthorisationID which you can use to secure any requests into /authrefresh.

-You can do this by comparing the AuthorisationID recieved through the notification body to the AuthorisationID recieved within the query paramters to /authrefresh.
+You can do this by comparing the AuthorisationID received through the notification body to the AuthorisationID received in the query parameters to /authrefresh.
 If the authorisation identifier values do not match, the request is not secure and should not be processed.

-The lifetime of this authorisation session is around 10 minutes and can only be used one time.
+The lifetime of this authorisation session is around 20 minutes and can only be used 1 time.